A - Z Recycling and Waste Guide

 - Vermont Toner Recharge (Burlington) 802-864-7637

-Another great option - Clean Planet, www.kmcleanplanet.com (855-45-EARTH) will recycle any toner or ink cartridge.
-Clean Planet offers a free service; it will send you boxes with prepaid shipping labels already on the boxes.
-Just load the empty/un-useable ink and toner cartridges into a box, seal it up and either have UPS pick it up or take the box to a UPS store/drop-off location.
+Another great option - Clean Planet, www.kmcleanplanet.com (855-45-EARTH) will recycle any toner or ink cartridge for free.
+Clean Planet will send you prepaid shipping labels for boxes you already have or they will send you boxes.
+Just load the empty/unusable ink and toner cartridges into a box, seal it up and either have UPS pick it up or take the box to a UPS store/drop-off location.

 Trees and Brush